andygrove/datafusion-archive/README.md

 Due to the statically compiled nature of Rust, this platform will be less interactive:

-- No support is planned for allowing idiomatic functional code to be applied to a DataFrame and have the lambda functions be serialized and sent to the worker nodes
+- No support is planned for allowing idiomatic Rust lambda functions to be applied to a DataFrame but instead pre-registered UDFs can be used to perform transformations on DataFrames
 - UDTs and UDFs will need to be statically compiled into the worker nodes, at least initially (it would be possible to do some dynamic loading eventually)
 - No interactive REPL is planned although a SQL console would be possible